-The Shareholders of the Company, as recorded in our stock register on April 10, 2018 (the "Record Date"), may vote at the Annual Meeting.
-As of both the Record Date and the date of this Proxy Statement, the Company had 2,030,308 issued and outstanding shares.
-Each such share is entitled to one vote on each of the matters presented for shareholder action at the Annual Meeting.
+The Shareholders of the Company, as recorded in our stock register on April 13, 2021 (the "Record Date"), may vote by returning a Proxy via U.S. Mail to be received on or before 10:00 a.m., May 13, 2021.
+As of both the Record Date and the date of this Proxy Statement, the Company had 2,002,690 issued and outstanding shares.
+Each such share is entitled to one vote on each of the matters presented for shareholder action.